DomeroSoftware/gerr/README.md

 ## License

-Copyright (C) 2020 Domero, Groningen, NL.
+Copyright (C) 2020 Domero Software.
 All rights reserved.

 This module is released under the same terms as Perl itself.